G-Research/spark-extension/README.md

 **Backticks:** `backticks(string: String, strings: String*): String)`: Encloses the given column name with backticks (`` ` ``) when needed.
 This is a handy way to ensure column names with special characters like dots (`.`) work with `col()` or `select()`.

+**[Inspect Parquet files](PARQUET.md):** The structure of parquet files can be inspected similar to [parquet-tools](https://pypi.org/project/parquet-tools/) by reading from a simple data source.
+This simplifies to identify why some Parquet files cannot be split by Spark into scalable partitions.

 ## Using Spark Extension